 - Elder abuse.

-Under SB 393 and California Penal Code 851.91 a “pattern” is defined as two or more convictions, or five or more arrests, within a three-year period.11
+Under SB 393 and California Penal Code 851.91 PC, a “pattern” is two or more convictions, or five or more arrests, within a three-year period.11

-However, people who fall into this category can still petition to have their records sealed on the grounds that doing so would “serve the interests of justice.”
+However, if you fall into this category, you can still petition to have your records sealed on the grounds that doing so would “serve the interests of justice.”
+(You must submit a separate petition for each arrest on your record that did not result in a conviction.)

-In determining whether the interests of justice would be served by sealing an arrest, the judge may consider any relevant factors, including (but not limited to):
+In determining whether the interests of justice would be served by sealing your arrest, the judge may consider any relevant factors, including (but not limited to):

-- Declarations or evidence regarding the petitioner’s good character;
+- Declarations or evidence regarding your good character;

-- Declarations or evidence regarding the arrest; or
+- Declarations or evidence regarding your arrest; and/or

 Although sealing a record effectively destroys it for most purposes, it does not entirely cease to exist.

-The sealed arrest may be pleaded and proved if the petitioner is subsequently prosecuted for any other offense.12
+Your sealed arrest may be pleaded and proved if you are subsequently prosecuted for any other offense.12

 - Any existing duty to register as a sex offender pursuant to California Penal Code 290 PC;

-- Any legal prohibition against holding public office that may result from the arrest;14
+- Any lawful prohibition against holding public office that may result from your arrest;14

 - Any prohibition against owning or possessing a firearm or susceptibility to a conviction for violating California’s “felon with a firearm” law;15 or

-- The obligation to disclose the arrest as otherwise required by law in response to a direct question on an application for:
+- The obligation to disclose your arrest as otherwise required by law in response to a direct question on an application for:

 - Public office,